hashicorp/consul/website/source/intro/vs/chef-puppet.html.markdown

 applications and services to rapidly discover all providers.
 By using the integrated health checking, Consul can route traffic away from unhealthy nodes, allowing systems and services to gracefully recover.
-Static configuration that may be provided by configuraiton management tools can be moved into the dynamic key/value store.
+Static configuration that may be provided by configuration management tools can be moved into the dynamic key/value store.
 This allows application configuration to be updated without a slow convergence run.
 Lastly, because each datacenter runs indepedently, supporting multiple datacenters is no different than a single datacenter.